Hammarn/1MB335/Lab2.md

 ### Conditionals
 Conditonals are, as you probably are familiar with, fundamental building blocks in programing.
-Testing whether on condition is true
+Testing whether one condition is true or not is the basic behinf conditionals and loops, whether it's "is x true -> then do y" or "for all occurcences of x -> do y".

 #### if
 The most simple condition in Python, test **if** something is true.
 If it is true enter the loop and do what is contained within the block.